alphagov/govuk-design-system/src/components/skip-link/index.md

 ## When to use this component

 All GOV.UK pages must include a skip link.
 Usually, you should place the skip link immediately after the opening `<body>` tag.
-However, if you're using a [cookie banner](/components/cookie-banner/), place the skip link immediately after the cookie banner.
+However, if you're using a [Cookie banner component](/components/cookie-banner/), place the skip link immediately after the cookie banner.

 Some automated accessibility testing tools may warn that the skip link element is not inside a landmark.
 This warning does not apply to skip links, so you can ignore it.
 Do not wrap the skip link in a `<nav>` region, or move it inside the header.